Kaetram/Kaetram-Open/README.md

 ### Kaetram Hub

-There is also support for a hub server.
-This can help connect servers across one another, allowing players to interact with their friends across them in a variety of ways (private messaging and guilds).
-Furthermore, the hub serves as a gateway for determining what server to place players in.
-If a server is full, it simply returns another server that has room for the player.
+The hub functions as a gateway between servers.
+Due to performance limitations of NodeJS it is more feasible to host multiple servers instead of one big one containing thousands of players.
+The hub does exactly that, once the hub is running and a server instance is given the host address for the hub, it will automatically connect.
+The hub becomes the primary connection point for the client.
+When a request for connection is received, the hub will pick the first server that has room for the player.
+Alternatively, it allows players to select any server amongst the list of servers.

-To enable using the hub server, see [Configuration](#configuration), and set these values to `true`.
+To enable the hub server, see [Configuration](#configuration), and set these values to `true`.

 ```sh
 API_ENABLED=true